 Mind Control as Terror

 The beast’s ability to possess animals and humans through its gaze tapped into fears of losing free will.
 Scenes of birds, cows, and neighbors turning hostile under alien influence created a claustrophobic sense of betrayal.
-This psychological horror distinguished the film from creature features like Godzilla [In her book Screening Space, Vivian Sobchack, 2004].
+This psychological horror distinguished the film from creature features like Godzilla.
+Vivian Sobchack’s book Screening Space highlights how the movie shifts the threat from physical destruction to the erosion of personal identity.

 Symbolism of the Gaze